 - Boundary fence moved to our clients' benefit many years previously.
 When our clients planned to build an additional property on the land neighbours objected.
 After correspondence from Fleet Law, neighbours conceded that they had lost title by the position of the new fence;

 - “Waste” land used by our clients as smallholders.
 No objection by the absent landlord until after his death when his family tried to claim the land back.
-Fleet Solicitors successfully rejected the claim;
+Fleet Law successfully rejected the claim;

 - Successfully acted for the registered owners of a piece of land in London which formed part of their garden.
 An adjacent Council tenant made an application for adverse possession of the land claiming she had occupied and incorporated the land into her garden since the 1980's.
-After reviewing the situation we were able to draft and submit to the Land Registry a Notice of Objection and Counter Notice.
-On consideration of these documents, the Land Registry rejected the applicant’s claim.
+After reviewing the situation Fleet Law were able to draft and submit to the Land Registry a Notice of Objection and Counter Notice.
+The Land Registry rejected the applicant’s claim.
 This secured a valuable piece of garden for the clients, greatly increasing the value of their home;

 - Acted for owners of a large house in Central London who had erected a wall on the inside of their boundary line.
-The neighbouring property sought some time later to claim the extra strip of land from the boundary line to the wall.
-This claim was successfully defended; and
+The neighbouring property sought later to claim the extra strip of land from the boundary line to the wall.
+Claim was successfully defended;

 - Successful joint application made on behalf of two households who had together over many years enclosed and tended as garden an area of scrubland to the rear of their houses.
 A subsequent agreement by the households then divided the land up.

 For further information on how we can help you call our Managing Partner, Hugh Davey, or our Consultant Solicitor Tracey Ashford on 0333 344 5012 or out of office hours on 07914 897137.
 Or view our enquiries page.